 “A lot of problems in the world would be solved if we talked to each other instead of about each other.” — Nicky Gumbel, spiritual leader

-It’s normal to seek some support from family members or friends when you’re having a tough time with your partner, but make sure you’re communicating your feelings with your spouse first and be very careful about what you share about your relationship with others.
-If you feel like it’s impossible to talk with your partner, it may be a sign you need to break up.
+It’s normal to seek some support from family members or friends when you’re having a tough time with your partner, but make sure you’re communicating your feelings with your spouse, and be very careful of what you share about your relationship with others.

 “A relationship without communication is just two people.” — Unknown

 A lack of communication hurts every other aspect of your relationship and is one of the most-cited reasons for divorce.

 Here’s the scientific reason couples get back together after a breakup